Frequently Asked Questions

 Potential Impacts

 Currently, JHU takes approximately half of all grant money that enters the institution through the PIs.
 Other institutions have reduced the amount taken from PIs for “overhead” to allow for stipend increases to match the cost of living.
-Additionally, as of June 2021, Johns Hopkins had the fifteenth largest endowment of any U.S. university, valued at $9.3 billion.
-The JHU endowment includes $1.3 billion of unrestricted reserves available to offset the rising cost of living.
-Plus, over the past two fiscal years (2020 and 2021), JHU has accumulated a $290 million budget surplus.
+Additionally, as of June 2023, Johns Hopkins had the twentieth largest endowment of any U.S. university, valued at $10.5 billion.
+The JHU endowment includes $2.6 billion of unrestricted reserves available to offset the rising cost of living.
+Plus over the past year alone, JHU had a $414 million budget surplus.
+This adds to a $600 million surplus over the last three years, including the early pandemic (FYs 2020–22).
 In short, Hopkins can afford it!

 We’re building a union to remove barriers to conducting our research!
 Removing these barriers will allow us to get more done by improving the conditions we do our work under.
 It is for exactly this reason that the advisor-mentee relationship should remain unchanged with a union.
 In addition, part of our platform includes effective grievance procedures to resolve disputes between advisors and mentees, as well as codify our access to vacation time and work hours so graduate student workers are able to maintain a healthy work-life balance that allows us to thrive!